shieldproject/shield/docs/encryption.md

 The current implementation of SHIELD passes the Encryption Key and IV via the `shield-pipe` environment.
 This is available both in-memory, and from inside of `/proc`.
-Unless plugins (or the plugin framework) make an effort to scrub their environment by overwriting the variable values, these bits of sensitive key material can leak to sub-processes as well.
+We will have to investigate whether grabbing local copies of exported environment variables keeps them out of `/proc` or not.
+In any event, `shield-pipe` _must not_ propagate key material to the plugins it executes, and must therefore scrub its environment.

 One solution is to replace the `shield-pipe` bash implementation for one in Go, and manage memory according to the previous two